Where To Stay in Ubud: 5 Best Areas, Hotels & Guest Houses

-The truth is, Ubud has every type of vibe you can think of: busy and central, hippy and spiritual, quiet and surrounded by nature, village-style with local warungs, or trendy and full of expats and cute cafés.
+The truth is, Ubud offers every type of vibe you can think of: busy and central, hippy and spiritual, quiet and surrounded by nature, village-style with local warungs, or trendy and full of expats and cute cafés.
 Honestly, the only thing missing here is the beach and nightclubs (but that’s what Canggu is for!).

 This article may contain affiliate links.
 This means that if you purchase through one of the links, I may be paid a small commission at no extra cost to you.
-Thank you for supporting the blog, allowing me to share meaningful travel experiences with you.
+Thank you for supporting the blog and allowing me to keep sharing meaningful travel experiences with you.

 Don’t have time now?📌 Save it for later!